-What you will learn in this tip: Learn how to accurately measure storage performance metrics in your storage system, and discover why your results may differ from vendor benchmark
+What you will learn in this tip: Learn how to accurately measure storage performance metrics in your storage system, and discover why your results may differ from vendor benchmark numbers.

 Data storage vendors often release benchmark numbers for their systems to give customers an expectation of storage performance levels.
 But smart customers know not to trust these benchmarks completely because they don't always match real-world performance levels.
 We'll look at the factors benchmarks measure and why you might get substantially different results than those claimed by the vendor.

 The most basic storage benchmark is megabytes per second (MBps), which measures disk throughput.
 As data is moved, performance is gated by the read speed of the source, the write speed of the destination, and the buffers and buses in between.

 Manufacturers often report a single performance metric for their products, but real-world results frequently differ.
 The physical geometry of spinning disks causes data throughput to slow as the heads move from the outer tracks to the innermost tracks.
 Personal computers used by just one person often have uncontested access to all of these resources, but servers must deal with congestion arising from conflicting application demands.
 Therefore, you should treat a manufacturer's claimed throughput as a realistic maximum, not a daily expectation.
 Because they're mechanical devices, the read/write heads of hard disk drives take time to move into position as data is requested.
 This introduces rotational latency and seek time, and can slow disk performance significantly, especially in busy multitasking environments.
 Manufacturers generally report an average seek time measured in milliseconds for each model of a hard disk drive, and rotational latency can be calculated based on drive spindle speed.
 Although not useful on their own, these storage metrics become important when trying to predict storage system performance.